Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Implementation

 as derived by Arcidiacono et al.~\cite{PhysRevE.78.046711}.

 Boundary conditions are implemented such that the wall is positioned on the solid node (black line in Figure~\ref{fig:BC}).
 The reaction term $S_j$ is a function of the local density at the wall $\rho_{w}$.
-Similar to the procedure described in Ref.~\onlinecite{PhysRevE.78.046711} $\rho_{w}$ is determined iteratively: initially, $\rho_{w}$ is set to the value of the first fluid node.
+Similar to the procedure described in Ref.~\cite{PhysRevE.78.046711} $\rho_{w}$ is determined iteratively: initially, $\rho_{w}$ is set to the value of the first fluid node.
 By evaluating the reaction term with the help of Eq.~(\ref{eq:mass_balance}), the unknown populations in Eq.~(\ref{eq:BC_gji}) can be computed.
 The result is then used to evaluate a new density by solving Eq.~(\ref{eq:BC_g_ji_1}) for $\rho_w$.
 This process is iterated until $\rho_w$ is converged (within $10^{-8}$).
 With the converged value of $\rho_w$, the final unknown populations at the wall are computed from Eq.~(\ref{eq:BC_gji}) and stored for further operations.

-It is also possible to mimic a wall mid-grid between the first fluid node and the wall node.
-This, however, requires an additional interpolation step as described in Ref.~\onlinecite{PhysRevE.78.046711}.
+It is also possible to mimic a wall positioned half-way between the first fluid node and the wall node.
+This, however, requires an additional interpolation step as described in Ref.~\cite{PhysRevE.78.046711}.

 Applying the boundary conditions to arbitrary geometries consisting of plane wall nodes and concave and convex corners is in principle straightforward.
 The calculated outflowing and inflowing mass flux thereby only differ by the number of populations entering Eq.~(\ref{eq:BC_gji}), as illustrated in Figure~\ref{fig:BC}.
 We, however, need to point out that the interpolation of the streaming step around concave corner sites is problematic.
-For populations streaming from wall to wall (red-green dotted arrows in Fig.~\ref{fig:BC}) neighboring populations in streaming direction are missing on both sides.
+For populations streaming from wall to wall (red-green dotted arrows in Fig.~\ref{fig:BC}) neighboring populations in the streaming direction are missing on both sides.
 This prohibits any interpolation which in turn leads to artificially large mass fluxes in these directions.
 In this work we restrict the surface geometry to be constructed from planar and convex corner nodes, where such issues do not occur.

-The surface chemical reaction not only changes the chemical composition but in general also the temperature of the system according to the reaction enthalpy $\Delta H_r$,
+The surface chemical reaction not only changes the chemical composition, but in general also the temperature of the system according to the reaction enthalpy $\Delta H_r$,

 where $c_p$ is the isobaric heat capacity.